 You should also continue to be available to your children after this initial conversation with them.
 They might not have much to say in the coming days or even weeks, but eventually, they will and they will need you to be there for them.

 Reach Out to Our Legal Team for a Consultation Today!

 Divorce can take a toll on families, especially children.
 With a compassionate and knowledgeable legal team on your side, you can get through it and overcome the potential obstacles you may face.
-At Family Law San Diego, our family law attorneys are dedicated to helping families navigate the most emotionally charged and complex cases.
+At Family Law San Diego, our attorneys are dedicated to helping families navigate the most emotionally charged and complex cases.